aiden77mori/aiden77mori/README.md

 ## <img height="60" width="60" src="https://github.com/mastercodingbear/mastercodingbear/blob/main/img/hello.gif" /> Build Your Dream

 Senior Web, Blockchain and Mobile developer who has 7 years experience.
 Experience in Leading a team of front-end, back-end and smart contract developers.
 Developed DeFi, NFT marketplace and Tokens on Ethereum, Polygon and Binance Smart Chain.
+Developed and Updated Blockchain games (P2E) using Unity, Moralis and Integrated with NFT.
 Advanced knowledge of multiple programming languages, frameworks and extensive familiarity with several database structures.

 I don’t believe in luck.
 Instead, full of passion.
 I believe passion never fails.
 Always trust passion and try.